pknell/cloud-formation-daily-test/blog.md

 Terraform does not have an equivalent mechanism for generating a template--however, for most resources there is support for an ["import" feature](https://www.terraform.io/docs/import/index.html).
-While this feature does not (yet) actually generate templates, it does facilitate creation of a template based on existing resources.
-I was able to create resources using the AWS console, write skeletons for those resources into the template file, and then run "terraform import ..." commands to bring those resources into the local Terraform State (terraform.tfstate).
+While this feature does not (yet) actually generate templates, it does facilitate the creation of a template based on existing resources by using a process as follows:
+ 1. Create resources using the AWS console and test functionality
+ 1. Write skeletons for those resources into the template file
+ 1. Run "terraform import ..." commands to bring those resources into the local Terraform State (terraform.tfstate).
 Each resource needed to be separately imported.
-After importing them, I could run "terraform plan" to see the details for each resource, and use those details to update the template file.
-After updating the template file with the details, I ran "terraform plan" again to view differences--and repeated this process until no more differences existed.
+ 1. Run "terraform plan" to see the details for each new resource
+ 1. Use those details to update the template file (the properties of each new resource)
+ 1. Run "terraform plan" again to view differences, repeating until no more differences exist

 This process got me very close to having a working template, and seemed to be much quicker than the many develop/test cycles that would have otherwise been needed to develop the template from scratch.
 However, I did come across a number of resource types where Import was not supported.

 #### API Completeness
 The CloudFormation User Guide documents the [list of AWS services that it supports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-supported-resources.html).